 In one way or another, knowledge gained from Toyota’s participation in motorsport has trickled down into every automotive product.
 Motorsport informs everything from quality and reliability to performance and efficiency, leaving a positive impression on customers.

-New road-car technologies are often tested first in such harsh conditions before being tuned for full production.
-Meanwhile, input from race mechanics has an important bearing on ensuring components are accessible and that time-efficient servicing can be carried out.
+New road car technologies are often tested first in the harsh conditions of motorsport before being tuned for full production.
+Meanwhile, input from race mechanics has an important bearing on ensuring that products are accessible and that time-efficient servicing can be carried out.

-In April 2015, Toyota united its numerous and often independently-functioning motorsport activities under one in-house brand – Toyota Gazoo Racing.
-This move was designed to clarify the role of motorsport as a means of Toyota developing ever better cars and fostering new generations of car enthusiasts.
+Toyota Gazoo Racing was launched in April 2015 with the purpose of uniting Toyota’s numerous and often independently functioning motorsport activities under one in-house brand.
+This move instantly clarified the role of motorsport as a means of Toyota developing ever-better cars and fostering new generations of car enthusiasts.

-Direct communication between these two groups and generous sharing of technologies means there is now a clearly defined route from the race track to the road.
+Direct communication between Toyota HQ and Toyota Gazoo Racing, which includes a generous sharing of technologies, means there is now a clearly defined route from the race track to the road.